 - a.
 For all "C" or higher longitudinal travels in cross support a global skewing deduction will be applied (once per skill) rather than the FIG skewing deduction taken per each section of the pommel horse except where specified in the Junior Elite program. - b.
+Any dismount skill that achieves a handstand will receive full Element Group V credit and a maximum of 0.5 in execution deductions.
 If the athlete uses his feet or legs to push off of the horse, neither difficulty nor Element Group credit will be given.

 c.
-Any circle or flair to handstand dismount will receive a minimum of "C" value with no limit on execution deductions.
+Any circle or flair to handstand dismount will receive a minimum of "C" value with no limit on execution deductions that are taken.
 (Note: If a "B" value or higher flair to handstand dismount is performed it does not receive an additional (0.1) under the "B" or higher flair skills (0.1) Bonus rule.